wojtekmach/req/README.md

 ```

 We can also build more complex flows like returning a response from a request step
 or an error from a response step.
-We will explore those complex flows next.
+We will explore those next.

 ### Request steps

-Request step is a function that accepts a `request` and returns one of the following:
+A request step is a function that accepts a `request` and returns one of the following:

   * A `request`

   * A `{request, response_or_error}` tuple.
 In that case no further request steps are executed
     and the return value goes through response or error steps

+Examples:

 ```elixir
 def default_headers(request) do